-If you have ever visited Italy, you may know that while travelling the highways and byways of the Italian peninsula by car can be great, it also has some disadvantages.
+If you have ever visited Italy, you may know that while traveling the highways and byways of the Italian peninsula by car can be great, it also has some disadvantages.
 Car hire in Italy is some of the most expensive in Europe; whether this is down to the Italian drivers’ reputation for speed and impatient hand gestures (all probably unfounded) or the random bumper-to-bumper stop/starting in cities such as Naples and Rome, who can say.
 So, though driving is probably one of the most flexible ways of getting around, it can also be one of the most stressful.
-Travelling by train in Italy can be a great alternative.
+Traveling by train in Italy can be a great alternative.

 Italian Train Companies

 There are two national rail companies operating in Italy, plus a few regional ones.

 The main national railway company is Trenitalia which operates regional trains, plus the faster EuroCity, InterCity, FrecciaBianca (white arrows), FrecciaRossa (red arrows), and FrecciaArgento (silver arrows) trains.
 Note that for all the faster trains named above you will need to make a reservation, and this will be for a specific train and a specific seat.

 The other main company is the privately owned Italo, which serves the major northern cities of Milan, Turin, Bologna, Florence, and Venice, along with lines stretching down to Rome and Naples.
 If using Italo, definitely book your tickets in advance for the best prices, but compare them with Trenitalia before purchasing to ensure you get the best deal.